gulf/gulf/README.md

 linkA.pipe(linkB).pipe(linkA)
 ```

-The use case here is that the two docs are usually not in the same environment, usually not even on the same machine.
-In order to connect them anyway just establish a connection between them (e.g. a TCP connection, or a websocket using shoe) and pipe your links to the raw stream on both ends.
+Usually, the two docs are usually not in the same environment, usually not even on the same machine.
+In order to connect them anyway just establish a connection between them (e.g. a TCP connection, or a websocket using shoe) and pipe your links to the raw stream on both ends (as seen above).

-## Operational transformation
+## Operational transform
 Telepath expects you to provide an OT library that adhere's to [shareJs's OT type spec](https://github.com/share/ottypes#spec).

 For example, you could use shareJS's OT engine for plain text.